 “The Yearbook is primarily for the students, so we think it’s important to celebrate their work.”

 We recommended that the Fusion template pages were the best way to do this, where possible, as they give a professional approach to displaying multiple images, rather than an a do-it-yourself collage, as these can have a tendency to look messy at times.

 We’re happy to see that some of your spreads look like they got a little help from the Fusion templates.
 Your class pages at the end of the yearbook look really professional!
 Could you share how you created these?

 I really recommend using the large range of templates provided in the app.
 We have received so many compliments about our Yearbook since using all these beautiful templates.

 You still have the freedom to be creative and make choices, but the end result is far more professional.
-They are also really easy to use and can be easily adapted by changing colours and fonts.
+They are also really easy to use and can be easily adapted by changing colors and fonts.
 There are even different template categories suited to different sections of your Yearbook, like for photo collages, written reports, contents pages, profile pages and class photo pages.
 We used a template for the class photo pages.
 I had a play around with which of these templates would best fit our size of photo and the names.
 When I was happy with how the page would look, I duplicated the spread to be used for all the other photo pages by selecting the copy page option in the yearbook builder view.

 “You have the freedom to be creative and make choices.”

 This makes everything so quick and importantly identical across all the pages.
 All that has to be changed then is the student names and photo with an easy ‘drag and drop’ or ‘copy and paste’ the layout is sorted for you.